 Two Fundamental Processes in all SC:

 1. Order placement.
-Include not only the actual entry of an order from the customer but information supplied before the order is entered.
+Include not only the actual entry of an order from the customer but the information supplied before the order is entered.

 2. Order fulfillment.

-• E-procurement plays an important role in both placement & fulfillment process; allows a company to interact electronically with its supplier through BtoB connections.
+• E-procurement plays an important role in both the placement & fulfillment process; allows a company to interact electronically with its supplier through BtoB connections.